- How do I schedule a visit?

 Please visit our Tuition and Fees page for current pricing.

-The cost per year will vary, as the number of credits a student is taking will vary by semester.
+The cost per year will vary based on the number of credits a student takes each semester.

 To estimate the total cost of your degree, we recommend multiplying the number of required credits by the cost per credit hour.
 Keep in mind that this total will not include the cost of books or required fees, such as student services fees and health insurance; however, it will provide a general estimate.
 It is also important to note that, like many schools, tuition increases every year.

-The Adler School offers a wide variety of financial aid opportunities to students.
+Adler University offers a wide variety of financial aid opportunities to students.

 We encourage candidates from diverse cultural, educational, and professional backgrounds to apply.
 Each program has specific requirements.